PagerDuty/servicenow-updatesets/README.md

-# Update Sets for Clone Data Preservers in Servicenow
+# Update Sets for Clone Data Preservers in ServiceNow

 ## Getting Started
 This repo currently contains two update sets- one for V4 of the Pagerduty App, and one for V5 of the PagerDuty app.
 Please use the update set that corresponds to your version in ServiceNow.